-- economy, efficiency or effectiveness of the activity is the subject matter of a performance engagement. - (b) "Assertion-based Engagement" in the context of a performance engagement means a performance engagement where the assurance practitioner reports on assertions prepared by the responsible party regarding the economy, efficiency or effectiveness of the activity. - (c) "Assurance practitioner" means a person or an organisation, whether in public practice, industry, commerce or the public sector, involved in the provision of assurance services. - (d) "Criteria" in the context of a performance engagement means reasonable and acceptable standards of performance against which the extent of economy, efficiency or effectiveness of an activity may be assessed. - (e) "Direct Reporting Engagement" means performance engagements where the assurance practitioner directly performs the evaluation or measurement of the activity to report on information on the economy, efficiency or effectiveness of the activity. - (f) "Intended users" means the person, persons or class of persons for whom the assurance practitioner prepares the assurance report.
-The responsible party can be one of the intended users, but not the only one. - (g) "Materiality" in the context of a performance engagement means variations of the measure or assertions from identified criteria for the evaluation or measurement of performance of the activity, which if omitted, misstated or not disclosed has the potential to adversely affect decisions about the economy, efficiency or effectiveness made by users or the discharge of accountability by the responsible party or the governing body of the entity. - (h) "Performance audit engagement" means a performance engagement where the assurance practitioner provides reasonable assurance.
-This is where the assurance practitioner's objective is a reduction in performance engagement risk to an acceptably low level in the circumstances of the performance engagement1 as the basis for a positive form of expression of the assurance practitioner's conclusion.
-Reasonable assurance means a high, but not absolute, level of assurance.

-- (i) "Performance engagement" means a performance audit or performance review of all or a part of an entity's or entities' activity to assess economy, efficiency or effectiveness.
-It includes any performance audit or performance review engagement directed to assess: - the adequacy of an internal control structure or specific internal controls, in particular those intended to safeguard assets and to ensure due regard for economy, efficiency or effectiveness; - (ii) the extent to which resources have been managed economically or efficiently; and - (iii) the extent to which activities have been effective.
+- (e) "Direct Reporting Engagement" means performance engagements where the assurance practitioner directly undertakes the evaluation or measurement of the activity to report on the economy, efficiency or effectiveness of the activity. - (f) "Intended users" means the person, persons or class of persons for whom the assurance practitioner prepares the assurance report.
+The responsible party can be one of the intended users, but not the sole user. - (g) "Materiality" in the context of a performance engagement means variations of the measure or assertions from identified criteria for the evaluation or measurement of performance of the activity which, if omitted, misstated or not disclosed has the potential to adversely affect decisions about the economy, efficiency or effectiveness made by users or the discharge of accountability by the responsible party or the governing body of the entity. - (h) "Performance engagement" means a performance audit or a performance review of all or a part of the activities of an entity (or entities) to assess economy, efficiency or effectiveness.
+It includes a "performance audit engagement" or a "performance review engagement" directed to assess: - (i) the adequacy of an internal control structure or specific internal controls, in particular those intended to safeguard assets and to ensure due regard for economy, efficiency or effectiveness; - (ii) the extent to which resources have been managed economically or efficiently; and - (iii) the extent to which activities have been effective.

-Using identified criteria to evaluate or measure the economy, efficiency or effectiveness of an activity results in assertions or information about the performance of that activity.
+Using identified criteria to evaluate or measure the economy, efficiency or effectiveness of an activity results in assertions or information concerning the performance of that activity.
 The assurance practitioner gathers sufficient appropriate evidence about these assertions or information to provide a basis for expressing a conclusion in an assurance report.
-For example, a performance engagement may be directed at assertions (information) about the effectiveness of an entity's road maintenance program in reducing traffic accidents (activity) as measured against identified criteria.
+For example, a performance engagement may be directed at management's assertions or information concerning the effectiveness of an entity's road maintenance program (activity) in reducing traffic accidents as measured against identified criteria.